D-Danos/Tableau-Web-Marketing-Performance-Dashboard/README.md

    - Imported the provided `.csv` file into Tableau.

 2. **Data Preparation**:
-   - Ensured data consistency and validity with no errors or empty fields.
+   - Data is consistent and valid, with no errors or empty fields.

 3. **Creating Filters and Calculations**:
    - Created filters for Channel Grouping, Device Category, and Date Range to allow dynamic data exploration.